Battle of Shubra Khit: Preparations

-Murad bey and his army, numbering 3,000 Mameluke horse and 2,000 of their squires, later reinforced by local Mameluke chieftains and an infantry force that brought up their number to approximately 20,000, were in approach of the French, Murad stopped his army near the village of Shubra Khit, intending to make a stand there.
+Murad Bey and his army, numbering 3,000 Mameluke horse and 2,000 of their squires, later reinforced by local Mameluke chieftains and an infantry force that brought up their number to approximately 20,000, were in approach of the French, Murad stopped his army near the village of Shubra Khit, intending to make a stand there.
 Napoleon learned of this and ordered the army to begin advancing along the Nile, with Desaix' division leading the way, and the twenty five armed vessels of the flotilla shadowing the march.
 The army and flotilla covered the nine miles from Ramaniyah to Shubra Khit under the cover of darkness, arriving there in the evening of July 12.
 Napoleon wrote that his army consisted of 20,000-23,000 troops.

 On the next day, after a few hours of sleep, Napoleon roused the French army at sunrise, and the two armies were in battle order before each other.
-The Mameluke army exhibited a rare scene of local solidarity in the politically volatile clime of Egypt, with many local Mameluke chieftains, beys and some bedouin chieftains joining Murad's army, with a contingent of infantry and thousands of squires behind the Mameluke cavalry in Shubra Khit.
+The Mameluke army exhibited a rare scene of local solidarity in the politically volatile climate of Egypt, with many local Mameluke chieftains, Beys and some Bedouin chieftains joining Murad's army; a contingent of infantry and thousands of squires were behind the Mameluke cavalry in Shubra Khit.